DJSchaffner/aoe2de_patcher/README.md

 Patches AoE2 DE to any officially released version (Steam version only!)
 Currently best suited for downgrading.
 Upgrading (If not via backup) takes significantly longer

+**I am not sure if patching with an installed DLC is working as of right now, since i do not own it myself.
+If you have tried, please let me know via the issue tracker.**

 # Requirements

 - Requires a steam account that owns the game